kiboschool/course-industry-experience-1/src/lessons/work-reflections/managing-yourself.md

   💡 Self-management means taking responsibility for your actions, emotions, and well-being.
 It means consciously directing and regulating your thoughts, feelings, and behaviors to achieve goals, maintain balance, and adapt to change.
  </aside>

-Self-management requires cultivating various skills and practices, including self-awareness, goal setting, time management, emotional regulation, effective decision-making, adaptability, self-discipline, and self-care.
-In this lesson, we'll focus on two of those practices: time-management and adaptability.
+Self-management requires cultivating various skills and practices, including self-awareness, goal setting, task management, emotional regulation, effective decision-making, adaptability, self-discipline, and self-care.
+In this lesson, we'll focus on two of those practices: task-management and adaptability.

  ## Task Management